efdevcon/DIPs/DIPs/DIP-0.md

 Themes: (See themes above)
 Tags: (Please select all that apply: Programming,_) Resources Required: (Physical space at venue, Operations Support)
+Discussion: (URL of where this DIP gets discussed, preferably on https://forum.devcon.org/)
 ---

 -----Summary of Proposal-----